-Furthermore, for $\pi = V_1 \oplus\cdots \oplus V_r \in \mathring{\D}(V,\Psi)$ we have that $g^{-1}(\mathring{\D}(V,\Psi)_{\geq \pi})$ is the order complex of $\S_\pi$. \end{lemma} \begin{proof} The decomposition map is easily seen to be a poset map to $\mathring{\D}(V,\Psi)^\op$.
+Furthermore, for $\pi = V_1 \oplus\cdots \oplus V_r \in \mathring{\D}(V,\Psi)$ we have that $g^{-1}(\mathring{\D}(V,\Psi)_{\succeq \pi})$ is the order complex of $\S_\pi$. \end{lemma} \begin{proof} The decomposition map is easily seen to be a poset map to $\mathring{\D}(V,\Psi)^\op$.

-If $\tau = W_1 \oplus\cdots \oplus W_{s+1} \in \D(V,\Psi) \geq \pi$ and $S_1 < \cdots < S_s$ is a chain in $\mathring{\S}(V,\Psi)$ mapped to $\tau$ then, after possible renumbering, we can assume $S_i = W_1 \oplus \cdots \oplus W_i$.
+If $\sigma = W_1 \oplus\cdots \oplus W_{s+1} \in \D(V,\Psi)_{\succeq \pi}$ and $S_1 < \cdots < S_s$ is a chain in $\mathring{\S}(V,\Psi)$ mapped to $\sigma$ then, after possible renumbering, we can assume $S_i = W_1 \oplus \cdots \oplus W_i$.
 But each $W_i$ is a sum of some of the $V_j$, so $S_1 < \cdots < S_s$ is a chain in $\S_\pi$.
-Conversely, each chain in $\S_\pi$ is mapped to some $\tau \geq \pi$. \end{proof}
+Conversely, each chain in $\S_\pi$ is mapped to some $\sigma \succeq \pi$. \end{proof}

-We use the symbol ``$\ast$'' to denote the join of simplicial complexes or posets, and ``$\bigvee$'' to denote wedge of spaces.
+We use the symbol ``$\ast$'' to denote the join of simplicial complexes or posets, and ``$\bigvee$'' to denote the wedge of spaces.

-\begin{proposition} Let $\Psi$ be a non-degenerate form on a finite dimensional vector space $V$ over a finite field.
-Then $\mathring{\S}(V,\Psi)$ is homotopy equivalent to where $S^m$ denotes the $m$-sphere. \end{proposition} \begin{proof} Consider the decomposition map $g$ from the order complex of $\mathring{\S}(V,\Psi)$ to $\D(V,\Psi)^{\op}$.
-By Lemma \ref{lem:fiber} the assumptions of \cite[Theorem 2.5]{BWW} are fulfilled and the assertion follows from the theorem. \end{proof}
+\begin{proposition} Let $\Psi$ be a non-degenerate form on a finite-dimensional vector space $V$ over a finite field.
+Then $\mathring{\S}(V,\Psi)$ is homotopy equivalent to where $S^m$ denotes the $m$-sphere. \end{proposition} \begin{proof} By Lemma \ref{lem:fiber}, the decomposition map $g$ from the order complex of $\mathring{\S}(V,\Psi)$ to $\D(V,\Psi)^{\op}$ fulfils the assumptions of \cite[Theorem 2.5]{BWW}, so the assertion follows from the theorem. \end{proof}

 The previous proposition is formulated for vector spaces over finite fields since its proof relies on \cite[Theorem 2.5]{BWW} which is proved for finite posets.
-Nevertheless, \cite[Theorem 2.5]{BWW} extends to certain family of infinite posets making Proposition \ref{prop:decomp} hold for infinite fields.
+Nevertheless, \cite[Theorem 2.5]{BWW} extends to a certain family of infinite posets, making Proposition \ref{prop:decomp} hold for infinite fields.
 We will provide further details in \cite{PitWel2}.

-In Section \ref{sec:further} we will compare results which follow from part (i) of the following corollary with results by Devillers, Gramlich and M\"uhlherr in \cite[Main Theorem]{DGM}.
+In Section \ref{sec:further} we will compare results that follow from part (i) of the following corollary with results by Devillers, Gramlich and M\"uhlherr in \cite[Main Theorem]{DGM}.